-Tabular results for the supplementary assessment for B(a)P are presented in Table 3.4.
+Tabular results for the supplementary assessment for B(a)P are presented in Table 3.3.

+Exceedances of the 1 ng/m3 target value have been modelled for eight zones.

+The exceedances in the North Wales zone, South Wales zone and West Midlands zone were associated with domestic combustion with the exception of 1 km2 in South Wales zone which was exceeding the target value as a result of industrial emissions.
+The exceedances in Belfast Metropolitan Urban Area and the Northern Ireland zone were also associated with domestic solid fuel use and this sector was calibrated separately for Northern Ireland as described in the methodology above.

-Exceedences of the 1 ng/m3 target value have been modelled for six zones.
-The exceedences in the Swansea Urban Area and South Wales zones were associated with coking operations at Port Talbot.
-The exceedences in the Yorkshire & Humberside zone were associated with coking operations at Monkton and Scunthorpe and domestic solid fuel use.
+The exceedances in the Yorkshire & Humberside zone were associated with coking operations at Monkton and Scunthorpe and domestic solid fuel use.

 The exceedances in the Teesside Urban Area and North East zone were associated with coking operations at Redcar and Southbank.
-The exceedences in the Northern Ireland zone were associated with domestic solid fuel use.

-Measured concentrations also exceeded the target value in the Yorkshire & Humberside and Northern Ireland zones.
-The measured exceedences for these zones have therefore been reported in the air quality assessment.
-A measured exceedence was also reported for the Teesside zone for which there were no modelled exceedences.
+Measured concentrations also exceeded the target value in the Yorkshire & Humberside and Northern Ireland zones and measured exceedances have therefore been reported for these zones in the air quality assessment.